matt-tekly/tekly-packages/Packages/ca.tekly.injectors/readme.md

 	[SerializeField] private EnemyPawn m_enemyPawnTemplate;

 	private EnemyPawn m_enemyPawnA;
 	private EnemyPawn m_enemyPawnB;

 	public void Awake()
 	{
 		var container = new InjectorContainer();

-	        // Registers GameService as the subgke implementation for IGameService.
+		// Registers GameService as the single implementation for IGameService.
-	        // It will be constructed on demand. container.Singleton<GameService, IGameService>();
+		// A single instance of GameService will be created on demand. container.Singleton<GameService, IGameService>();

 		// Registers Enemy to the container.
 		// A new Enemy will be created whenever an Enemy needs to be injected into something. container.Factory<Enemy>();

 		// Registers m_camera as the instance that will be injected when a Camera is needed container.Register(m_camera);